A Force Majeure Clause: Everything You Need to Know

 An improperly drafted and unspecific force majeure clause can actually do more harm than good.
 It can leave both parties with little legal protection and in a more dangerous predicament than they would have been without such a clause.
 If you decide to include a force majeure clause in a contract, it needs to be written properly.

 If you need help with a force majeure clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.